Ways of real estate financing

 All Cash

-The investors use 100% of their income to finance a real estate investment without borrowing.
-The investor may use different methods to pay the cash including writing a check or wire transfer from the bank.
+Investors use 100% of their income to finance real estate investments without borrowing.
+The investor may use different methods to pay the cash, including writing a check or wire transfer from the bank.

 Conventional Mortgage